Sustainability in the Built Environment

 The minor is designed to develop awareness of students in the three core themes of sustainability: Engineering & Science, Social Context, and Policy & Economics.
 The aim is both to foster the social context of engineering and to attract students from a range of departments and programs across campus to grow trans-disciplinary interactions.
 Students must take the required courses ECI123 Urban Systems and Sustainability as well as electives as specified in the three core themes.

 The minor is designed to attract students from a range of departments and programs across campus, including, but not limited to, Environmental Science and Policy, Urban Planning, Plant Sciences, Landscape Architecture, Design, Engineering, Community and Regional Development, Anthropology, Agriculture and Resource Economics, Atmospheric Science, Environmental Remote Sensing, Environmental Toxicology, Applied Biological Systems Technology, Geology, Hydrology, and Nature and Culture.
 Students enrolled in the minor will acquire fundamental skills and knowledge of the elements and integrated processes necessary for a sustainable built environment.

-- Successful completion of the minor requires both a minimum overall UC GPA of 2.0 and a minimum 2.0 GPA for the coursework completed for the minor, with no grade lower than a C- for any course used for the minor.
+- Successful completion and transcript notation of the minor requires both a minimum overall UC GPA of 2.0 and a minimum 2.0 GPA for the coursework completed for the minor, with no grade lower than a C- for any course used for the minor.